top of page

 Studio

-This studio primarily features literary art written by Niko Zinovii, although the publication of new editions of classic examples of speculative fiction are planned as well as works of fantasy and poetry.
+This studio features literary art and screenplays written by artist Niko Zinovii—mostly speculative fiction (science fiction), fantasy, and poetry.
 The studio is also pursuing the production of film projects.

 Vision